assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eomt/myREADME.md

 ## EVALUATING PART
 ## evalAnomaly_eomt.py

 This code adapt evalAnomaly.py in the \eval\ folder to use EoMT pretrained model.
-The weights for this pretrained model can be downloaded [here](https://drive.google.com/file/d/1Xrglbc8y2izbQjUDmJASTegNWKAotXNp/view?usp=sharing)
+The weights for this pretrained model can be downloaded [here](https://drive.google.com/file/d/1Xrglbc8y2izbQjUDmJASTegNWKAotXNp/view?usp=sharing).
+The results are presented in results.txt in \eval folder.

 **Examples of Inference Command:**
   ```